 Provisos for Lecturer Posts

 Pakistan has seen a boom in the education sector within the last decade thanks to an increase in population and the increasing literacy rate.
 In fact, universities were only first introduced in Pakistan as recently as the previous year when Islamabad was declared the nation’s capital.
 Pakistan has publicly funded universities and some privately funded research and technical universities.
-All universities follow a three or four year+ systems with degree programs that can be awarded upon completion at the undergraduate level (Bachelor’s).
+All universities follow a three or four-year+ system with degree programs that can be awarded upon completion at the undergraduate level (Bachelor’s).
 Lecturers typically specialize in teaching a few specified courses and may work with other staff such as faculty members who are responsible for conducting research, directing projects, and providing academic support.
 If you’re an expert in a field, there’s a pretty good chance you can make some cash by teaching others what you know through books.